hexydec/htmldoc/docs/recycling.md

 Any HTML entities (Except `<`, `>`, `=`, `'`, `"`) that were encoded on input, will now no longer be encoded and use the native character.

 *This is valid for documents that are outputted with the default UTF-8 encoding.
-For other encodings, especially single-byte encodings, characters that do not have a representation in the output encoding will be represented by its HTML entity.
-Note: Currently this is not implemented.*
+For other encodings, especially single-byte encodings, characters that do not have a representation in the output encoding will be represented by its HTML entity.*